-I gave away Booktrader today (1/1/2009) and am opening Hope Farm Press & Bookshop on Jane Street (the street behind my current shop.)
-It's still in the Commercial and Historic Business District, and just a half block off Partition Street.
-I look forward to your visit there.
+I gave away Booktrader on 1/1/2009 and opened Hope Farm Press & Bookshop on Jane Street (the street behind my old shop.)
+It was still in the Commercial and Historic Business District, and just a half block off Partition Street.

 The FINAL Word

 The 15 Jane Street "shop" (more of a warehouse) is no longer open to the public.
-(Really, I'm here so rarely I only saw one person over the "busy" Holiday Season.)
+(Really, I'm here so rarely I only saw one person over the last Holiday Season.)
 It is now officially storage.
-You can call to see if a title is in my inventory and I will mail it or deliver it locally.
-I am selling my inventory (which is extensive) not adding new titles to the list.
-When it is gone - it is gone.
+I sold my inventory and am not adding new titles to the list.

 It is gone.
 Only my 25 in print titles remain.
 Thank you all for years of support, comfort, and community.